Yassminhailala/MicroLearn_OrchestrateurAutoML_par_microservices/README.md

 Most AutoML tools are either:

-Monolithic and hard to scale
+-Monolithic and hard to scale

-Opaque (no control over training decisions)
+-Opaque (no control over training decisions)

-Research-only, not production-ready
+-Research-only, not production-ready

 This project was built to answer a different question: